 Stress testing for operational risk is undertaken for the ORSA, and as part of the Company's approach to Operational Resilience to assess its Important Business Services, using a range of management derived scenarios.
 Qualitative scenarios include intra-connectivity risk, climate risk, and various operational resilience scenarios including system outages.
-The impact was dependent on the nature of the stress and was assessed with consideration of potential management actions.
-The results did not cause AIG Life to consider that its residual operational risks were outside of appetite.
+The impact is dependent on the nature of the stress and is assessed with consideration of potential management actions.